buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Burgs-FMG-JSON Handlebars Template.md

 >
 >> [!metadata|metadataoption]- Controls
 >> These buttons control various portions of this page.
 They only change things on this page.
 >>
+>> Currently, the Burg Map from Watabou's Medieval Fanstasy City Generator and Village Generator are the default map options for Burgs.
+The Leaflet map display code is in the note, but it is hidden by default because the burg maps haven't been downloaded.
+>>
+>> Eventually, the Leaflet plugin is going to be replaced with the TTRPG Tools - Maps plugin.
+>>
 >> #### Controls
 >>  |